Employment and employee benefits in Hong Kong: overview

-- Advising one of the world's largest container shipping companies on a complex cross-border High Court claim bought by a former employee (a managing director) over his dismissal and counterclaim against the employee for breach of fiduciary duties.
+- Advising one of the world's largest container shipping companies on a complex cross-border High Court claim brought by a former employee (a managing director) over his dismissal and counterclaim against the employee for breach of fiduciary duties.

 - Advising one of the largest Asia-based independent private equity firms on a dispute involving the dismissal of a senior partner.
 Advising on negotiations and drafting complex termination documents.

-- Advising a global manufacturing company on a Labour Tribunal claim arising from the termination of the employee's employment for gross misconduct (making unauthorised payments to state owned entities in the PRC).
+- Advising a global manufacturing company on a Labour Tribunal claim arising from the termination of the employee's employment for gross misconduct (making unauthorised payments to state-owned entities in the PRC).

 Herbert Smith Freehills